 It’s always useful to know how drug abuse statistics in your state compare to those in other states.
-Drug use by Californians has increased from 8.3% to 10.6%.
-Knowing drug abuse in California is important, as you and your loved ones could be affected by addiction at any time.
+According to NIDA data, drug use by Californians has increased from 8.3% to 10.6%.
+Knowing as much as you can about drug abuse in California is important, as you and your loved ones could be affected by addiction at any time.

 Around 8% of Californians meet the criteria for having a substance use disorder, but only 10% receive any type of treatment.
-The California Health Care Foundation has discovered that the majority of people with a substance use disorder in California are aged between 18 and 25 – almost twice as much as the average rate.
+The California Health Care Foundation has discovered that the majority of people with a substance use disorder in California are aged between 18 and 25 – almost double the national average rate.

-It is worrying if you consider how difficult and costly getting free from a substance use disorder can be.
-With such high rates in the younger population, you wonder at the prognosis of this generation as they age.
+It’s worrying if you consider how difficult and costly recovering from a substance use disorder can be.
+With such high rates in the younger population, you wonder at the prognosis of the current generation as they age.